Brent Dlugach

-Brent P. Dlugach (born March 3, 1983) is an American former baseball shortstop who played for the Detroit Tigers in 2009.
+Brent Peter Dlugach (born March 3, 1983) is an American former professional baseball shortstop.
+He played in Major League Baseball (MLB) for the Detroit Tigers in 2009.

 Career

 Amateur

 Dlugach played college baseball at the University of Memphis where he was named a second-team Conference USA selection as a junior.
 In 2003, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.

 Detroit Tigers

 Dlugach was selected by the Tigers in the 6th round of the 2004 Major League Baseball Draft.
 He played in Single-A from 2004–06 and was promoted to Triple-A Toledo Mud Hens late in 2006 and played in all of Toledo's playoff games.
 Dlugach missed most of the 2007 and 2008 minor league seasons after injuring his shoulder.
 In 2009, Dlugach spent the majority of the season at Toledo and was named to the International League All-Star team.

 Dlugach was called up to the Tigers on September 1, 2009, when the MLB rosters expanded.